 - - Requires minimal host assistance for its initialization

 - The subsystem includes everything required for successful implementation:

 - Verilog RTL source code or targeted FPGA netlist

 - Comprehensive Documentation

-- The TSN_CTRL is suitable for the implementation of sources of traffic and bridges for TSN Ethernet networks requiring robust, low-latency, and deterministic communication.
+- The TSN-EP is suitable for the implementation of sources of traffic and bridges for TSN Ethernet networks requiring robust, low-latency, and deterministic communication.
 Such networks are used in automotive, industrial control, and aerospace applications.